 As a Music Therapist, I am trained to work across the lifespan for people with a range of mental, physical, emotional, developmental, social and cognitive needs.
 This means I am trained to work with very young children, adolescents, young people, adults and older adults.
 I employ both verbal and creative approaches to therapy, such as the use of music or other arts-based materials.
 I have often found that when working with people who perhaps do not know much about music therapy or don't consider music to be a big part in their lives, they gained a huge amount of awareness and insight into their difficulties by looking at the use of music in an applied, purposeful way.

 What is Music Therapy?

 Music Therapy can offer help with emotional problems such as anxiety, stress, depression, trauma, loss and change.
 It is a form of psychotherapy that uses a combination of music, words and talking at the focus of each session.

 Musical skills or experience is not required.
 No value judgement are made about your musicality.

 It is an approach for anyone who has experienced emotional or psychological difficulties and have struggled to make sense of them.
 The sessions could help you gain a better understanding and insight into the roots of your difficulties and help in overcoming or managing them better, and can work on a 1-to-1 basis and for groups.

 All the things you would expect from a traditional counselling approach plus...

 - Bringing in, listening to music and creating your own music can reflect personal experiences and conflicts, strengths and difficulties.
 Music Therapy deepens our understanding and encourages change in a gradual and natural process.

 - Music therapy helps develop confidence, awareness and self-esteem.

-Musical expression helps give form to feelings that are hard to put into words and can help process things that are not easy to say out loud.
+- Musical expression helps give form to feelings that are hard to put into words and can help process things that are not easy to say out loud.